8 Ways To Make a Great First Impression During A Job Interview

 Be careful when waiting for the interviewer to come get you, as the receptionist may get a first impression that he or she can share with the interviewer, says Patricia H. Lenkov, founder and president of the recruiting firm Agility Executive Search.
 “Don’t talk on the phone, doze off, or otherwise act unprofessional, even if you believe the interview has not yet begun,” she says.

-These first few moments matter, adds Nicole Cox, chief recruitment officer at the employee engagement software provider Decision Toolbox.
+These first few moments matter, adds Nicole Cox, chief recruitment officer at the recruiting firm Decision Toolbox.
 “I have seen hiring managers ask reception staff about their interaction with a candidate,” she says.

 Zappos is known to interview the shuttle driver when they bring a candidate in for an interview.
 If the person was less than courteous, they get sent home.